A new trend has developed in medical billing software over the last two years, and it’s one that healthcare providers need to be wary of.

 It’s relatively easy to understand why medical billing software companies are venturing into medical billing; it’s an additional source of recurring revenue.
 However, just because it’s profitable doesn’t mean it’s a core competency.

-At HealthFusion, we are focused; our mission is to provide web-based physician software solutions that make the practice of medicine simpler.
-We do not compete with our medical biller customers, and we never will.
+At HealthFusion, we are focused; our mission is to provide web-based physician software solutions and best medical companies that make the practice of medicine simpler.

 And we will keep our eye on the ball for you, providing you with continuously improving, ever more efficient medical software.